QatarOfficial Name: State of Qatar

 In the event of a contract or employment dispute, Qatari authorities refer to the Arabic language of a contract.
 Verbal assurances or side letters are not binding in Qatar.

 Qatari law favors employers over employees.
-Qatari sponsors have substantial leverage in any negotiations and may block the departure of the employee or bar future employment in Qatar upon termination of a contract.
 Employees have limited recourse in the event their employer terminates a contract early.
 If a sponsor files a complaint against an employee who departed Qatar, the employee may be barred from returning to Qatar, even on a subsequent tourist or airport visa.
-Many terminated U.S. citizens have been barred from departing Qatar because of pre-existing debts, despite having no job to earn income [see Exit Bans section].
+Many terminated U.S. citizens have been barred from departing Qatar because of pre-existing debts, despite having no job to earn income [see Exit Bans in Local Law section].

 Religion is a very sensitive issue in Qatar; treat any discussions on religion with care and caution.